Work, Energy, and Power notes

 Definition and Formula

-Power is defined as the rate at which work is done or energy is transferred:
+Mathematically, power is defined as the rate at which work is done or the rate of energy transfer:

 Where: